prgJ/tp/docs/UserGuide.md

 ![CommandFormatSections](images/CommandFormatSections.png)

 All feature command formats minimally include a 'Command' section.
-Each feature has its own specifications on what needs to be included in the 'Prefix and Parameter' section, however, they all follow some general principles, as detailed below!
+Each feature has its own specifications on what needs to be included in the 'Prefix and Parameter' section, however, they all follow some general principles as detailed below!
 The tips in this section include noteworthy information about the command format that will be useful in guiding you through the [Features](#4-features) section.

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>